US Tariff History Timeline

 Supreme Court Strikes Down IEEPA Tariffs

-SCOTUS rules 5–4 that IEEPA-based reciprocal tariffs exceeded presidential statutory authority.
+SCOTUS rules 6–3 in Learning Resources, Inc. v.
+Trump that IEEPA-based reciprocal tariffs exceeded presidential statutory authority.
 CBP ordered to process refunds for protested entries.
-Section 122 replaces IEEPA as the legal basis for the global 15% surcharge.

 SCOTUS Grants Certiorari